oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

 A native mobile app offers security beyond the typical HTTPS encryption available with an RWA.
-If you are developing a banking product that requires secure authentication and verification of your users, or need to meet strict HIPAA requirements, a native mobile app is likely a better option than an RWA.
+If you are developing a banking product that requires secure authentication and verification of your users, or need to meet strict HIPAA requirements, a native mobile app is likely a better option than an responsive web app.

+{{ embed.img(
+  src='blog/2023/security.jpg',
+  alt='phone with lock on the screen'
+) }}

 ### Discoverable Via App Store
 *Choose a native mobile app when the people you want to reach will look for your